 It even said on the box recommended battery 4Ah but lidl decide to sell you an under powered 2ah battery instead which it places right beside the cordless grinders with no batteries included.
 That in by view is misleading the customer and it wouldn’t be too bad if they offered a 4Ah battery for sale separately but no you will have to wait god knows how long for them to stock the proper size battery in their stores again.

-If like me you need the grinder on the day you brought it then the 2Ah battery will get the job done eventually but rather than waiting for lidl to stock the 4Ah battery that they recommend you use I brought one from amazon on the link below.
+If like me you need the grinder on the day you brought it then the 2Ah battery will get the job done eventually but rather than waiting for lidl to stock the 4Ah battery that they recommend you use I brought one from amazon

 Since putting the new 4Ah battery on the grinder it now works like it is supposed to not only is the grinder more powerful but it runs for a lot longer too between charges.
 Although the battery cost more than the grinder at least now it works properly and I still have the 2Ah battery as a spare for when the other one runs out.